lukes/profiling/README.md

 ## Preserving artefacts

-Every time code is profiled the previous files will be overwritten unless the label's dynamic.
-To keep old files, you could add the current time in the label so new files are generated with each run:
+Every time code is profiled the previous files will be overwritten unless the label is dynamic.
+To keep old files, add the current time in the label so new files are generated with each run:

 ```ruby
 Profiler.run("my-label-#{Time.now.to_i}") do